robit-man/hydra/docs/docs/TTS.md

 - WASM speakers are discoverable in settings; set `wasmSpeakerId` per voice.
 - The oscilloscope reflects actual output; `active` toggles off when the buffer drains.
 - PCM16 packets include `sequence` and `timestamp` for downstream synchronization.
+- Custom WASM voices: add ONNX/model+config URLs in settings; they are stored with the graph.
+Custom entries appear above default Piper presets.
+A device-memory check prevents loading very large models on low-memory devices (e.g., phones); fall back to remote or smaller voices if blocked.

 ## Routing & Compatibility
 - Upstream: LLM/TextInput/Template outputs; supply strings or `{ text }`.